Skip to content Skip to footer

 What is the showcase?

 Figure 1.
 A schematic representation of the KGG workflow depicting its three phases.
-The python-based workflow fetches real-time knowledge from curated databases and uses (OpenBEL) framework to systematically encode the knowledge and relevant metadata.
+The python-based workflow fetches real-time knowledge from curated databases and uses the OpenBEL framework (Slater, T) to systematically encode the knowledge and relevant metadata.

 The automated workflow creating disease-specific KGs is subdivided into three phases and are described below: